PFE04-A25/PFE04/doc/backend/db.md

 ### Repository Design Pattern

-We've implemented the Repository Design Pattern, which provides:
+We've implemented the **Repository Design Pattern**, which provides:

 - A clean separation between data access logic and business logic
 - Abstraction of the underlying database technology